al3xandr3/al3xandr3.github.io/_posts/2015-11-15-data-science-in-a-business.md

 ---
-layout: post

 title: Data Science in a Business
 category: data
 tags:
   - data
-intro: "Data Science in a Business"
+excerpt: "Data Science in a Business"
 ---

 ## Data Science Recipe